Oakdean Cottages are so cosy and relaxing, you might not want to get up and get out.

 For animal lovers, we’re surrounded by beautifully kept, family-run farms which offer a whole host of activities ranging from feeding the animals and tractor rides, to safari tours and zip wires!

 For golfers, there are a number of well respected golf courses nearby.
-Mitton Fold Golf Club is the nearest (0.9 miles), followed by Whalley Golf Club (1.9 miles), Wilpshire Golf Club (2.5 miles), and Clitheroe Golf Club (3.9 miles).
+Mytton Fold Golf Club is the nearest (0.9 miles), followed by Whalley Golf Club (1.9 miles), Wilpshire Golf Club (2.5 miles) and one of the region's finest courses, Clitheroe Golf Club, is only a ten minute drive away (3.9 miles).
+As a former Regional Open Championship qualifying course, Clitheroe Golf Club cater for visitors and groups throughout the week as well as hosting corporate golf days and popular open competitions.

 We are perfectly positioned for the best and biggest tourist attractions in the UK, fun for all the family.